prody/ProDy-website/tutorials/cavitracer_tutorial/singlePDB.rst

 For some structures, particularly when a smaller ``r2`` value is used, predictions may provide a large number of channels.
 Consequently, the number of reconstructed pore candidates will be very large.
-Therefore, the function :func:`calcPoresFromChannels` provides several types of filters that can be used to retain only pores with the desired geometrical properties.
+Therefore, the function :func:`.calcPoresFromChannels` provides several types of filters that can be used to retain only pores with the desired geometrical properties.

 The available filters include: